JohanMes/Dev-Cpp/source/README.txt

 To be able to use compiled executables directly, please place the Source folder (the one this file you're looking at is placed in) in the root folder of a Dev-C++ installation.
-This makes sure that when compiling, devcpp.exe will end up in the right location so you end up with a usable and testable product right away.
+This makes sure that after compiling, devcpp.exe will end up in the right location so you end up with a usable and testable product right away.

 2. Compiling devcpp.exe

-The the main executable devcpp.exe can be built using the following steps:
+The main executable devcpp.exe can be built using the following steps:

-	1) Compile and Install the following packages:
+	1) Compile and install the following package(s):
 		Source\VCL\DevCpp.dpk
 		Source\VCL\SynEditPackages\SynEdit_<Delphi Version>.dpk
 		Source\VCL\ClassBrowsing\ClassBrowsing.dpk

-	2) Compile resources by running the following scripts:
+	2) Compile resources by running the following script(s):
 		Source\CompileResources.bat

 	3) Open the project file devcpp.dpr.
-Your IDE should not produce any 'Module Not Found' or 'Resource Not Found' when opening files, compiling files or running devcpp.exe.
+Your IDE should not produce any 'Module Not Found' or 'Resource Not Found' errors when opening files, compiling files or running devcpp.exe.

+	4) It is advisable to run CleanSource.bat before commiting work, when you get errors complaining about old versions of code or when you want to diff the source folder.

 This process has only been tested using Delphi 6 and Delphi 7.
 The code base should be compatible with more recent versions of Delphi, but there is no